 #5 Buy scratching posts and cat furniture made from eco-friendly materials

 It is worth investing in cat furniture made of recycled materials and those that can be recycled.
+I will help you reduce carbon paw print.

 You can find all the ecological furniture tested by us in the section: Eco furniture.